zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

-The goal of the *built-in* function `_` is only **to mark the translatable strings**, it will only return the string to translate it-self, but not its translation (it's actually refering to the `unicode` builtin).
+The goal of the *built-in* function `_` is only **to mark the translatable strings**, it will only return the string to translate itself, but not its translation (it's actually another name for the `unicode` builtin).

 In the other hand the request's method `self.req._` is meant to retrieve the proper translation of translation strings in the requested language.